Amid Alibaba fever, reasons for caution in IPO market

 Much of the influx of money-losing companies comes from one sector, biotechnology, where investors tolerate spotty track records in hopes of cashing in on lucrative payouts.

-While some investors find their bets rewarded, as in the case of UltraGenyx Pharmaceutical Inc (RARE.O), which is up 176 percent from its IPO price, others are disappointed.
+While some investors find their bets rewarded, as in the case of UltraGenyx Pharmaceutical Inc, which is up 176 percent from its IPO price, others are disappointed.
 Three of the five worst performing IPOs of 2014 are in biotechnology.

 "They’re essentially looking at companies that don’t have much in the way of revenue or profit and hoping to see that one big blockbuster drug approval or pharma company buyout," said Jeff Reeves, editor of InvestorPlace.com in Rockville, Maryland.